xiix0/scam/README.md

-You have many friends and very few living enemies.
+You have literary talent that you should take pains to develop.